Democrats' voting rights plan faces long odds in U.S. Senate

 But Wendy Weiser, an elections expert at the non-partisan Brennan Center for Justice, said court cases “are emphatically not enough.”
 Because judicial decisions could be time-consuming, “hundreds of state, local and federal elections will have passed” with the stricter rules in place.

-Reporting by Richard Cowan, additional reporting by Chris Kahn, Makini Brice, Susan Cornwell and David Morgan; Editing by Scott Malone and Cynthia Osterman
+Additional reporting by Chris Kahn, Makini Brice, Susan Cornwell and David Morgan

 Our Standards: The Thomson Reuters Trust Principles.